abderox/FAST/README.md

 ## Disclaimer

-The FAST extension is for educational purposes only.
+- The FAST extension is for educational purposes only.
 The creators of this extension do not condone the downloading of copyrighted material without the express permission of the owner.
 Use this extension at your own risk.
+- The app is currently in development, with the global `chrome` object and popup communication with the background and content script still to be added

 ## License